-Marucci upgraded their Hex Alloy with a new barrel, some more focused balance, and some sizing options in a 2018 version.
-This is welcome edition to the 2018 line of big barrel bats and delivers a nice middle ground bat for those not quite willing to splurge for a CAT 7 but want to be in the performance bat space.
-After extensive use, serious cage time, conversations with major vendors and the manufacturer we put together this 2018 Marucci Hex Alloy 2 review.
+Marucci upgraded their Hex Alloy with a new barrel, more focused balance, and some sizing options in a 2018 version.
+This is a welcome addition to the 2018 line of big barrel bats and delivers a nice middle ground bat for those not quite willing to splurge on a CAT 7, but want to be in the performance bat space.
+After extensive use, serious cage time, conversations with major vendors and the manufacturer, we put together this 2018 Marucci Hex Alloy 2 review.

 Release notes: Marucci releases bats on a two year cycle.
 Unlike most other marquee bat companies that come out with new iterations every year, Marucci likes the idea of a slower bake time on their bats.
-In other words, if you are wondering where the 2017 version of this bat was then you should reverse your year one more.
+In other words, if you are wondering where the 2017 version of this bat was, then go back one more year.
 And, in fact, we called the original Hex Alloy a 2015 bat.
 It was affectionately known as the Skittle.
 This year's should affectionately be known as the Screamer.

 2018 Hex Alloy Recommendations

-In terms of quality, the 2018 Marucci Hex Alloy sits somewhere between the CAT 7 and the Marucci F5.
-But, it also fills in a size the CAT 7 does not have*.
+In terms of quality, the 2018 Marucci Hex Alloy sits somewhere between the CAT 7 and the Marucci F5, but it also fills in a size the CAT 7 does not come in*.
 That is, the Hex Alloy only comes in a USSSA 2 3/4 drop 10.
-That is a size the CAT 7 is not made in.
 If that is your niche, and you want a CAT 7, then we would recommend the Hex Alloy as a reasonable, and less expensive, substitute.